joshua-jerred/kazooformation/README.md

 ![Image of kazoo with text ka-zoo-for-ma-tion / kazoo information](doc/kazooformation.png)

-An abstract data storage, modulation, and demodulation system.
-Presented in an engaging way
+An abstract data storage, modulation, and demodulation library using kazoo sounds.

 ## Build & Run